 Mr Irfan Malik talks about his knowledge and experiences of the pros and cons of minimally invasive spine surgery.

 As a neurosurgeon, I am always looking for ways to improve the surgical procedures and outcomes for my patients.
-I have spent much of my career as a neurosurgeon working to improve understanding and the scope of many minimally invasive and complex spinal surgeries as well as pioneering procedures such as endoscopic and keyhole spinal surgery.
+I have spent much of my career as a neurosurgeon working to improve understanding and the scope of many minimally invasive and complex spinal surgeries as well as pioneering procedures such as endoscopic and keyhole spinal surgery (a form of minimally invasive spine surgery).

 Firstly, let me lightly explain what minimally invasive spine surgery (MISS) is.